sAurangzaib/Portfolio/README.md

 ### My Role ###

-Worked with team coordination.
-Worked on multiple modules like e-Store, Service Provider, Custom camera and Posting scenarios, also the part of Chat team, etc.
+Developed multiple modules like e-Store, Service Provider, Custom camera and Posting scenarios, also the part of Chat team, etc.

 ### Technologies ###
 * Swift